High energy bounds on wave operators

 Finally, in Sec.~\ref{sec:qi}, we return to our motivating backflow example from quantum mechanics, and show that semiboundedness of certain operators is preserved under perturbation with a wave operator.

 Appendices \ref{app:Privalov}--\ref{app:boundedkernel} recall and supply some auxiliary results needed in the main text.

-\section{General setting}
+\section{\sectioncase{General setting}}

-Throughout this article, our general setup will be the following.
-We consider two self-adjoint operators $H_0$ and $H_1$ on a common separable Hilbert space $\Hil$.
+Throughout this article, our general setup will be as follows.
+We consider two selfadjoint operators $H_0$ and $H_1$ on a common complex separable Hilbert space $\Hil$.
 In our notation, we use an index $0$ or $1$ to distinguish between the spectral resolutions and subspaces related to $H_0$ or $H_1$, e.g., $\pac{0}$ is the projection onto the subspace of absolutely continuous spectrum of $H_0$, and $E_1$ is the spectral resolution of $H_1$.
 As the main quantity of interest, we consider the strong limits

 and call them {\em \moller{} operators} if they exist.
 We will use the following well-known results about \moller{} operators (see, for example, \cite{Yafaev:general,ReedSimon:1979}), and refer to them as (W1)--(W3).